EmergeTools/emerge-android/snapshots/README.md

 ## Gradle plugin

 The Emerge Gradle plugin provides a task to generate snapshots locally for snapshot tests.
-Add the Emerge gradle plugin to your top-level build.gradle(.kts) file:
+Add the Emerge gradle plugin to your app-level `build.gradle(.kts)` file:

 ```kotlin
 plugins {